sorata000x/Database-C-/README.md

 Name: Aiden Chen <br>

-Caution: Please do not copy this program for your course work, or my professor, who is the best professor I have known, will kill me.

 ### Description
 - A database program that reads from a text file in csv format to form a table and allows user to find records that matches